 The New Seekers' Manager, Hal Carter, dies of liver cancer on 13th July, aged 69.

-On Saturday, 17th July Linda Ronstadt is hustled off stage at the Aladdin Theater, Las Vagas, after dedicating the last song of her show to Fahrenheit 9/11 film-maker Michael Moore.
+On Saturday, 17th July Linda Ronstadt is hustled off stage at the Aladdin Theatre, Las Vagas, after dedicating the last song of her show to Fahrenheit 9/11 film-maker Michael Moore.

 Following the publication in the USA of a report by the Senate Intelligence Committee, which was critical of the intelligence provided by the CIA in the lead-up to the war with Iraq, a report by Lord Butler is published in the UK, which is equally critical of British intelligence.
 In the Commons debate on the Butler Report on 20th July, Tony Blair urges MPs to "rejoice" at the liberation of Iraq, despite the intelligence failings.